-This Proxy Form is not valid for use by investors who hold shares in the Company ("Shares") through relevant intermediaries (as defined in Section 181 of the Companies Act 1967), including CPF/SRS investors.
+1. This Proxy Form is not valid for use by investors who hold shares in the Company ("Shares") through relevant intermediaries (as defined in Section 181 of the Companies Act 1967), including CPF/SRS investors.
 Such investors should approach their relevant intermediaries as soon as possible to specify their voting instructions.

-Personal Data Privacy
+2. Personal Data Privacy

-2. By submitting an instrument appointing a proxy, the shareholder accepts and agrees to the personal data privacy terms set out in the Notice of AGM dated 10 July 2024.
+By submitting an instrument appointing a proxy, the shareholder accepts and agrees to the personal data privacy terms set out in the Notice of AGM dated 12 June 2025.

-I/We,

-of

-being a member/members of TA CORPORATION LTD (the "Company"), hereby appoint:
+I/We, \\\\\\ (Name) \\\\\\ (NRIC/Passport/Co.
+Reg.
+No.) of \\\\\\ being a member/members of TA CORPORATION LTD. (the "Company"), hereby appoint:

-Name Address NRIC/Passport No. Proportion of shareholdings to be represented by proxy (%) and/or (delete as appropriate)
+Name Address NRIC/Passport No. Proportion of shareholdings to be represented by proxy (%)

+and/or (delete as appropriate)

-or failing him/her/them, the Chairman of the Annual General Meeting (the "AGM") as my/our proxy/proxies, to vote for me/us on my/our behalf at the AGM of the Company to be held at the Heron Room, Level 2, Seletar Country Club, 101 Seletar Club Road, Singapore 798273 on 25 July 2024 at 10.00 a.m.. and at any adjournment thereof.
-I/We direct my/our proxy/proxies to vote for or against the resolutions to be proposed at the AGM as indicated with a tick (\checkmark) or an (X) in the spaces provided hereunder.
+or failing him/her/them, the Chairman of the Annual General Meeting (the "AGM") as my/our proxy/proxies, to vote for me/us on my/our behalf at the AGM of the Company to be held at Heron Room, Level 2, Seletar Country Club, 101 Seletar Club Road, Singapore 798273 on Friday, 27 June 2025 at 3.00 p.m.\\ and at any adjournment thereof.
+I/We direct my/our proxy/proxies to vote for or against the resolutions to be proposed at the AGM as indicated with a tick $[\checkmark]$ or an (X) in the spaces provided hereunder.

-Please indicate your vote "For" or "Against" or "Abstain" with a tick (\checkmark) or cross (X) within the box provided.
+Please indicate your vote "For" or "Against" or "Abstain" with a tick ( $\checkmark$ ) or cross (X) within the box provided.

-No Ordinary Resolutions No. of votes or indicate with a tick (√) or cross (X) For Against Abstain Ordinary Business 1. .
-To receive and adopt the Directors' Statement and Audited Financial Statements for the year ended 31 December 2023 and the Auditors' Report thereon.
-2. To approve Directors' fees of S\$158,313 for the financial year ended 31 December 2023.
-3. To re-elect Mr Fong Heng Boo as Director.
-4. To re-elect Mr Mervyn Goh Bin Guan as Director.
+No Ordinary Resolutions No. of votes or indicate with a tick (√) or cross (X) For Against Abstain Ordinary Business 1.
+To receive and adopt the Directors' Statement and Audited Financial Statements for the year ended 31 December 2024 and the Auditors' Report thereon.
+2. To approve Directors' fees of S\$159,700 for the financial year ended 31 December 2024.
+3. To re-elect Mr Neo Tiam Boon as Director.
+4. To re-elect Mr Pang Teng Tuan as Director.
 5. To re-appoint CLA Global TS Public Accounting Corporation as Auditors of the Company and to authorise the Directors to fix their remuneration.
 Special Business 6.
 To authorize Directors to issue shares pursuant to Section 161 of the Companies Act 1967.
 7. To renew the Share Buy Back Mandate.

-All resolutions would be put to vote by poll in accordance with the listing rules of Singapore Exchange Securities Trading Limited.
-If you wish to exercise all your votes "For" or "Against" or "Abstain", please tick () or cross (X) within the box provided.
+\ All resolutions would be put to vote by poll in accordance with the listing rules of Singapore Exchange Securities Trading Limited.
+If you wish to exercise all your votes "For" or "Against" or "Abstain", please tick (✓) or cross (X) within the box provided.
 Alternatively, please indicate the number of votes as appropriate.

-The Annual General Meeting of the Company will be held on 25 July 2024 in a wholly physical format.
+\\ The AGM of the Company will be held on 27 June 2025 in a wholly physical format.
 There will be no option for Shareholders to participate virtually.